phoe/articles/2022-xx-xx-static-let/static-let.md

 We need to be able to pass two bits of information along with the condition.
 One is the *group* that a binding is a part of (if the user wants to flush just a single group of bindings), the other is whether the user instead wants to flush bindings for *all* groups - including, possibly, the ones that they didn't define themself.

-We use two slots instead of overloading just a single slot in order to follow [Pitman's Two-Bit Rule](http://www.nhplace.com/kent/PS/EQUAL.html):
+It's a little bit peculiar that the two slots, `GROUP` and `ALL-GROUPS-P`, both have `NIL` as their initial value.
+That's because we use two slots instead of overloading a single slot, in order to follow [Pitman's Two-Bit Rule](http://www.nhplace.com/kent/PS/EQUAL.html):

 >     ``If you have two bits of information to represent,
 >        use two bits to represent it.